LSIND/map-of-Ancient-Egypt/README.md

 ![Map of Ancient Egypt](https://www.dropbox.com/s/cvhbuugrkstto3b/map-of-ancient-egypt.png?raw=1)

 ### &#x1F53A; The interactive maps are in my [Kaggle notebook](https://www.kaggle.com/lsind18/pyramids-of-ancient-egypt-on-a-map)
-This kernel thought to be a recreation of this kind of map in an interactive way but the problem I faced was the absolute absence of some dataset or even list with coordinates of ancient pyramids.
-So I took different historical sources, Google Maps and combined it in a dataset of known pyramids [on Kaggle](https://www.kaggle.com/lsind18/egyptianpyramids) or on [GitHub](https://github.com/LSIND/map-of-Ancient-Egypt/blob/master/pyramids.csv).
-If you know more information or find some nonconformity - let me know! **Such important part of mankind history shouldn't be forgotten.**
+<p align="justify">This Python notebook thought to be a recreation of this kind of map in an interactive way but the problem I faced was the absolute absence of some dataset or even list with coordinates of ancient pyramids.
+So I took different historical sources, Google Maps and combined it in a dataset of known pyramids <a href="https://www.kaggle.com/lsind18/egyptianpyramids">on Kaggle</a> or on <a href="https://github.com/LSIND/map-of-Ancient-Egypt/blob/master/pyramids.csv">GitHub</a>.
+If you know more information or find some nonconformity - let me know! <b>Such important part of mankind history shouldn't be forgotten.</b></p>

 ### &#x1F53A; Short overview of this work.